bgamari/ghc-wiki-import/building/running-no-fib.md

 ```

-The output of the nofib-analyse tool is quite readable, with two provisios:
+The output of the nofib-analyse tool is quite readable, with two provisos:

 - Missing values in the output typically mean that the benchmark crashed and may indicate a problem with your optimisation